 Now of course "A Wish for Christmas" is all about Sara and Peter getting to know each other and of course romance whilst we also get the fun of watching Sara use her special gift of speaking her mind to sort out any issues they have along the way.
 But without giving too much away the business trip to Seattle leads to Peter returning home for the first time in 2 years reluctantly because he had a falling out with his father.
 I won't say what happens but as you can guess there is some wholesome, heart felt stuff going on during this side of the movie.

-Now I mentioned that Hallmark and Christmas seemed made for each other and Lacey Chabert was born to star in these types of movies with her winning smile, glossy hair and bucket loads of charm bringing it all to this movie.
-But the pairing with Paul Greene really works well in a sense that he plays the part of Peter with just enough charm and humour to make him incredibly likeable.
+Now I mentioned that Hallmark and Christmas seemed made for each other and Lacey Chabert was born to star in these types of movies with her winning smile, glossy hair and bucket loads of charm, bringing it all to "A Wish for Christmas".
+But the pairing with Paul Greene works well in a sense that he plays the part of Peter with just enough charm and humour to make him likeable.
 But mostly there is a sense of coy flirtation between them which brings a lovely warmth to the movie, okay I say warmth and others will say sentimental schmaltz but pass me the hot chocolate because I love this stuff.

 What this all boils down to is that "A Wish for Christmas" is an above average Hallmark Christmas movie despite sticking to the tried and tested ideas which make up their movies.
 And for me it has been pretty much the ideal way to kick of my Christmas movie watching this year as it serves up the spirit of Christmas I like.